Serving as an Election Judge

 - Be in good academic standing at a Minnesota high school (or home schooled)

 - Serve in the county where they reside

 Like other judges, they do not have to serve the entire day; they cannot work past 10 p.m.
 Trainees are assigned the same duties as other judges, with the exception of tasks requiring party affiliation.
 Trainees must attend and complete the same training as other judges.

-If you are interested in becoming an election judge, please complete the online Election Judge Application.
+If you are interested in becoming an election judge, you may complete the online application below.